 But how can you find the best personal loan fit for your needs?
-Mozo is here to help with this handy guide that will run you through all the factors to consider when looking for a competitive personal loan deal from Australia's lenders.
+Mozo is here to help with this handy guide that will run you through all the factors to consider when looking for a competitive personal loan in Australia.
 Starting from the top...

 What type of personal loans are there?

 While many lenders offer a range of personal loans in Australia including car loans, travel (or holiday loans) and renovation loans, essentially all personal loans work the same way.
 You borrow a lump sum off the lender and pay it back over an agreed timeframe.

 The benefit for you, is you kickstart your plans sooner and the benefit for the provider is they make a profit from the interest and fees you pay for their service.